 As you apply to MBA programs, you need to think about your past work experience and how it all fits into your story.
 Work experience is important because of what it reveals about you in terms of your character, maturity, and abilities.
 Even if your GPA and GMAT/GRE scores are spectacular, your work experience still needs to impress the admissions readers.

 Post-college employment reveals that you have “grown-up” experience in taking direction, meeting deadlines, assuming responsibility, and working in teams.
 These are all highly relevant in a program where group projects are the norm.
 Developing a baseline track record in your field also gives you industry knowledge and the ability to contribute your insights to class discussions.
 Finally, recruiters prefer MBAs with work experience.

-What follows are some thoughts on how admissions committees think about certain types of work experience, and how you may want to approach the application process depending on your own experience.
+What follows are some thoughts on how admissions committees think about certain types of work experience, and how you may want to frame your own work experience during your MBA application process.

 Traditional work experience

 You may have worked in marketing but not at P&G; worked in banking but not at Goldman Sachs; worked in technology but not at Google.
 Will your experience at a modest, relatively unknown company count as much to admissions committees compared with applicants who have worked for brands with cache?